-Eyelid surgery, or blepharoplasty, involves the removal of excessive skin from the upper or lower eyelids.
+Eyelid surgery, or blepharoplasty, reconstructive surgery, involves the removal of excessive skin from the upper or lower eyelids.
 This procedure also may entail removing or contouring fat around your eyes for the best appearance.
 The goal is to make you look younger by refreshing the tissue around the eyes and making you look more rested.

 Eyelid surgery is a serious cosmetic procedure, so it’s important to review everything about it before deciding to go ahead.
 Below are the most important things to know about eyelid surgery.